goripcity/IceServer/README.md

 Ice = LIghtweight, with Coroutine, use Epoll for event-driven server framework for Linux,  write in Python

-I'm just tired of write logic with async operate and callbacks, and want to write async operate as sync operate, step by step.
+I'm just tired of writing logic with async operate and lots of callbacks, and want to write async operate like writing  sync operate, step by step.
 Twisted is cool and can do what I want, but it's too large and complex.

-This server is design to be simple, nonblocking and run single thread only, but scalable and can do lots of tcpserver works.
+This server is designed to be simple, nonblocking and running in single thread only, but scalable and can do lots of tcpserver works.

 Build a server
 ---------

-This is a simplest server, default echo server
+This is a simplest echo server

     from server import *
     SERVER = ('localhost', 9999)